croner-i-web/progression-framework/frameworks/engineering/quality.md

         - "Lead retros and other team improvement sessions"
         - "Participate in project ideation"
         - "Help build and support long term plans for team and business"
+      - level: 4
+        criteria:
+        - "Positively influences testers in the wider group"
+        - "Clears blockers for junior team members, provides context/guidance, or knows how to escalate"
+        - "Asks why.
+Does not take truths for granted unless they understand exactly where they are coming from (especially with regards to regulation, compliance, etc)"
+        - "Drives changes to testing practices with well-reasoned arguments and a 'strong opinion, weakly held' mentality"
+        - "Breaks down delivery and knowledge silos in their team"
+        - "Produce long term plans for testing strategy"
+        - "Influences delivery comments based on complexity and risk"
+        - "Supports delivery lead making realistic estimations on when features will be released"
+        - "Supports delivery teams on resource allocation based on the strength of the team and their personalities"
+        - "Supports delivery initiatives outside of regular buisness prioritisation"

   - name: "mastery"
     title: "🛠️ Mastery"